Skip to main content

 Image from Gyazo

-Check the Display
+Check the display

 Image from Gyazo

-Hiding the Parent Category Setting
+Hiding the Parent Category field

 Image from Gyazo